 Some More Truth Bombs

 While there is a lot of information on weight loss surgery out there, some of it just isn’t true.
 A BMI of just 35 with comorbidities or being just 50 pounds overweight can qualify you for surgery.
 Bariatric patients tried every diet and exercise plan out there with little or no success.
 They are also some of the most willful and self-disciplined people I’ve ever met.
 Alcoholism doesn’t have to be a problem if you’re dealing with the problems that caused you to be overweight in the first place.

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
-Just for joining, I’ll send you a free weight loss coloring chart, as well as some other pretty awesome goodies to keep you motivated.
+Just for joining, I’ll send you a free eBook with the 10 Habits to Change Before Bariatric Surgery, as well as some other pretty awesome goodies to keep you motivated.
 Join today!